 9. Smart sensors

-Smart HVAC systems have these sensors.
-They automatically turn themselves off when there is no one around saving energy.
-They also turn themselves on when they detect movement in the house.
+Smart HVAC systems have smart sensors.
+The sensors automatically turn HVAC systems off when there is no one around to save energy.
+They also automatically turn the systems back on when they detect movement in the house.

 You can integrate these sensors with other systems in your home to further save your energy.
 For instance, the sensors can automatically turn your lights and thermostat off when you are not home.
 Smart sensors can help you reduce utility bills and maximize efficiency.

-The smart HVAC control market size was more than $7 billion in 2017 and was projected to grow at a CAGR of 19% between 2018 to 2024.
+The smart HVAC control market size was more than $7 billion in 2017 and was projected to grow at a CAGR of 19% between 2018 and 2024.
 The global shipment of smart HVAC controls is estimated to reach 250 million units by 2024.
-More homeowners might incorporate smart HVAC systems into their homes.
-HVAC technicians could try investing more into smart HVAC technologies.

 10. Smart vents